thaynaradelima/thaynaradelima.github.io/Publications.md

 * L.A. da Silveira, J.L.
 Soncco-Álvarez, T.A. de Lima and  M. Ayala-Rincón.*Memetic and Opposition-Based Learning Genetic Algorithms for Sorting Unsigned Genomes by Translocations*.Proc.
 NaBIC 2015 (Vol.419, series Advances in Intelligent Systems and Computing pp 73-85, 2016). <a href="http://dx.doi.org/10.1007/978-3-319-27400-3_7">(doi)</a>, 2015.

 * L.A. da Silveira, J.L.
-Soncco-&Aacute;lvarez, T.A. de Lima and  M. Ayala-Rinc&oacute;n <cite>Computing Translocation Distance by a Genetic Algorithm</cite>.
+Soncco-&Aacute;lvarez, T.A. de Lima and  M. Ayala-Rinc&oacute;n *Computing Translocation Distance by a Genetic Algorithm*.
   IEEE Xplore Proceedings CLEI 2015. <a href="http://dx.doi.org/10.1109/CLEI.2015.7359994">(doi)</a>, 2015.

 ### 2013

- * T.A. de Lima and  M. Ayala-Rinc&oacute;n <cite>On the average reversal distance to sort signed permutations </cite>.
+ * T.A. de Lima and  M. Ayala-Rinc&oacute;n *On the average reversal distance to sort signed permutations*.
 Extended abstract presented at  <a href="http://www.lix.polytechnique.fr/pp2013/index.php?page=program">Permutation Patterns 2013</a>, Paris, 2013.